Shaquille O'Neal: National team career

 While in college, O'Neal was considered for the Dream Team to fill the college spot, but it eventually went to future teammate Christian Laettner.
 His national team career began in the 1994 FIBA World Championship in which he was named MVP of the Tournament.
 While he led the Dream Team II to the gold medal with an 8–0 record, O'Neal averaged 18 points and 8.5 rebounds and recorded two double-doubles.
 In four games, he scored more than 20 points.
 Before 2010, he was the last active American player to have a gold from the FIBA World Cup.

 He was one of two players (the other being Reggie Miller) from the 1994 roster to be also named to the Dream Team III.
 Due to more star-power, he rotated with Hakeem Olajuwon and David Robinson and started 3 games.
 He averaged 9.3 points and 5.3 rebounds with 8 total blocks.
 Again, a perfect 8–0 record landed him another gold medal at the 1996 Olympics in Atlanta.
 O'Neal was upset that coach Lenny Wilkens played Robinson more minutes in the final game; Wilkens previously explained to O'Neal that it would probably be Robinson's last Olympics.

 After his 1996 experience, he declined to play in international competition.
 He was angered by being overlooked for the 1999 FIBA AmeriCup squad, saying it was a "lack of respect".
 He forwent an opportunity to participate in the 2000 Olympics, explaining that two gold medals were enough.
 O'Neal also chose not to play in the 2002 FIBA World Championship.
 He rejected an offer to play in the 2004 Olympics, and although he was initially interested in being named for 2006–2008 US preliminary roster, he eventually declined the invitation.

 Player profile

+O'Neal is widely considered one of the greatest centers and players of all time, and is sometimes regarded as the most dominant player ever.
+ESPN ranked him as the tenth greatest NBA player and the fifth greatest player of the 21st century, and wrote that he was the most dominant player of all time.
+ESPN also ranked him as the fifth greatest center of all time.
+Slam Magazine ranked O'Neal as the sixth greatest player of all time.
+The Athletic ranked him as the eighth greatest basketball player ever, and wrote that he was "perhaps the most physically dominant post presence in league history".
+NBC Sports Boston ranked O'Neal as the fourth greatest center in NBA history.
+CBS Sports ranked O'Neal as the ninth greatest player of all time, and wrote that he was "probably the most dominant physical force in league history".

 O'Neal established himself as an overpowering low post presence, putting up career averages of 23.7 points on .582 field goal accuracy, 10.9 rebounds and 2.3 blocks per game.